Skip to content

 return new_scenario

-Metrics returned: mean, median, variance, std_dev, mode, skew (Fishers, unbiased), kurtosis (excess, unbiased), p5 (5th percentile), p95 (95th percentile).
+Metrics returned: mean, median, variance, std_dev, mode, skew (Fisher, unbiased), kurtosis (excess, unbiased), p5 (5th percentile), p95 (95th percentile).

 Parameters: